The Lord’s Supper

-Today, we are invited by our Lord to anticipate His power entering into our lives more and more as we participate His Holy Communion.
-We are asked to do more than just remember a historical event.
-We are asked to come with great expectation.
-In order to fully experience the resurrection we must also enter into Jesus’ death through our confession of sins.
-This is our opportunity to once more die to our sins that we might be empowered to live a resurrected life on this earth until He comes again.
+Today, we are invited by our Lord to anticipate his power entering into our lives more and more as we participate his Holy Communion.
+We are asked to do more than just remember an historical event.
+We are asked to come to his Holy table with great expectation.
+In order to fully experience the resurrection we must be willjng to enter into Jesus’ passion and deatb.
+This is our opportunity to once more die to our sins that we might be empowered by his Spirit to live a resurrected life on this earth until He comes again.

 After Communion Jesus gave His disciples a new commandment.
 Jesus said that by this commandment His disciples would demonstrate the resurrected life:

 “Now the Son of Man has been glorified, and God has been glorified in him.
 If God has been glorified in him, God will also glorify him in himself and will glorify him at once.
 Little children, I am with you only a little longer.
 You will look for me; and as I said to the Jews so now I say to you, ‘Where I am going, you cannot come.’
 I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.
 By this everyone will know that you are my disciples, if you have love for one another.”
 (John 13:31-35).